Q2 contraction poised to hit 13%

-Major economies have recorded severe second-quarter contractions.
-The US economy shrank by a historic 32.9% on an annualised basis, while a 22% annualised decline was experienced by Japan and Singapore entered a technical recession with a 12.6% year-on-year plunge.
-Spain reported an 18.1% drop, the worst in Europe so far.
+Major economies have recorded severe second-quarter economic contractions.
+The US economy shrank by a historic 32.9% on an annualised basis, while a 22% annualised decline was experienced by Japan's economy and Singapore entered a technical recession with a 12.6% year-on-year plunge.

-The government completely lifted the lockdown of all businesses and activities on July 1 but extended the emergency decree for another month until Aug 31.
+Thailand completely lifted the lockdown on all businesses and activities on July 1 but extended the emergency decree for another month until Aug 31.

 The central bank could revise higher its economic forecast for Thailand after economic conditions improved in June, Mr Don said.

-Five indicators, including exports and imports excluding gold, domestic consumption, private investment and the manufacturing index displayed improvements in June, he said.
+Five economic indicators, including exports and imports excluding gold, domestic consumption, private investment and the manufacturing index showed improvement in June, he said.